tobbyxy/tobbyxy.github.io/_pages/microbial_genomics.md

 ibg.colorado.edu

 ## pyseer
-kmer based GWAS method that allows for different methods of association test
+kmer based GWAS method that allows for different methods of association test.
+Unitig and mixed effect is recommended

 We wish to test the hypothesis $$ b_j = 0 $$ within the linear mixed model: